Project Highlight: Building Resilience After The Khmer Rouge

 "The community looks forward to this event each year," says Srey, "as an opportunity to showcase our culture and our traditions.
 It brings the community together."

-I interviewed Srey the day after the election.
-She spoke with poignance about the significance of this annual celebration - an event that is supported by a state institution - to the Cambodian Community in Western Washington.
-With her permission, I am sharing a bit of her story from our interview and video stills I gathered for the project.
+I interviewed Srey the day after Trump was elected president.
+She spoke with poignance about the significance of this annual celebration to the Cambodian Community in Western Washington, an event that is supported by a state institution.
+With her permission, I am sharing a bit of her story from our interview and video stills from footage I shot at the event.

 Instruments that are brought from Cambodia are a highlight.
 People rarely get to see those because they're so old.
 The people who were trained to play those were killed in the war, so there's very few left to learn.
 So when we can get someone to come to perform using all those old instruments it's a huge highlight for the community.
 A highlight for me!
 I get emotional when I see them because it's so rare anymore.